ssteinhauser/CatPreyAnalyzer/README.md

 - First detect if there is a cat or not.
 There exists a lot of data on this problem and a lot of complete solutions such for example any COCO trained Object detector such as for example [Tensorflows COCO trained MobileNetV2](https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/model_zoo.md).
 We call it the CatFinder stage which utilises the mentioned Tensorflow object detection API and runs the Tensorflow pretrained MobileNetV2 and soley aims to detect a cat in the image.

 - Second we detect the snout of the cat within the image section of the first stage.
-This is done combination of different Computer Vision (CV) techniques such as HAAR-Cascade and a self trained CNN (CNN-BB + FF).
+This is done by a combination of different Computer Vision (CV) techniques such as a HAAR-Cascade and a self trained CNN (CNN-BB + FF).

 - Lastly we classify the snout-cropped image of the cat with a self trained CNN based on the VGG16 architecture.
 It was only trained with ~150 Prey-Snout-Images gathered from the internet and personal images.
 This is the data-critical section; we can find more than enough images of cats but only very few images of cats with prey in their snout.
 Obviously the tasks complexity of identifying prey in a cropped image of the snout is simpler than classifying so on a full image, hence the extra steps of the cascade.